Propane vs Natural Gas Grill: What is the Difference? (Updated 2023)

 What Is a Propane Gas Grill?

-A propane gas grill is just that – it is a type of grill which normally requires propane or liquid propane gas to make flames.
+A propane gas grill is just that – it is a type of grill that normally requires propane or liquid propane gas to make flames.

 A tank on the grill turns liquid propane into gas, which then travels through a regulator.